 How to Add Closed Captions & Subtitles to YouTube Videos

-However, auto-captions average 60-70% accuracy — or worse when there is poor audio quality, background noise or music, multiple overlapping speakers, or speakers with accents or poor articulation.
+YouTube adds automatic captions to your videos, however, auto-captions average 60-70% accuracy — or worse when there is poor audio quality, background noise or music, multiple overlapping speakers, or speakers with accents or poor articulation.

 The fastest, easiest way to get accurate captions is to hire a professional closed captioning company.
 This is highly recommended if you need to caption YouTube videos at scale, since you can automate your captioning workflow.